re-plicate/DynaGraph/README.md

 ## 3.Time cost on TAXIBJ dataset
 ![image](https://github.com/re-plicate/DynaGraph/blob/main/Fig/Fig123.png)

+<p align="center">Results on TAXIBJ dataset</p>

-<p align="center">Figure 1: One epoch training time results</p>
+ Figure a: One epoch training time results

-Figure 2: Total training time results.
+Figure b: Total training time results.
 We set the bacthsize of each model as 8 and record the time cost for final convergence.
 We define the final convergence of each model as that the accuracy is no longer improved in the next 10 epochs of learning, then we record the time cost between the training start and the best accuracy emerges as the total training time.

+Figure c: Prediction latency.
+We start timing at the beginning of the data processing and stop timing when the entire test data set is predicted.
+Our DynaGraph has a multi-scale temporal features fusion module which cost more time than other methods in the data processing procedure.
+However, the overall prediction latency is acceptable and its growth tendency is smoother.

 ## 4.Preliminary results of Q-Traffic
 we have conducted a preliminary scaled evaluation with DynaGraph on Q-traffic dataset.
 However, this evaluation needs some time and more computional resource to produce the performance results of DynaGraph or other baselines.
 Here, we successfully run our model on Q-traffic dataset and what do we need is just time to produce the results.
 Here we present the recorded results which will be continuously updated.